whispir/openapi/docs/Getting started/Domains-and-IP-addresses.md

 tags: [Getting Started]
 ---

-# Domains, IP addresses, allowlisting
+# Domains & IP addresses

 Whispir uses the following domains for our API: